PostHog/posthog.com/contents/blog/making-something-people-want.md

 It was instantly popular.

 It taught us that consolidating multiple tools into the platform made us much more valuable to users.
 It taught us that we could pull that off.
-Those things meant that we could compete in cloud and wouldn't be reliant on self hosting for the whole business.
+We could now compete in cloud and wouldn't be reliant on self hosting for the whole business.

 Code won.